Underpayment of estimated tax by individuals penalty

 The date from which we begin to charge interest varies by the type of penalty.
 Interest increases the amount you owe until you pay your balance in full.
 For more information about the interest we charge on penalties, see Interest.

-Pay a Penalty
+Pay a penalty

-Remove or Reduce a Penalty
+Remove or reduce a penalty

 We understand that circumstances—such as a serious illness or injury, a family member's death, or similar circumstance beyond your control—may make it difficult for you to meet your estimated tax payment obligation in a timely manner.
-While the penalty for underpayment of estimated tax generally cannot be waived for any such reason, we may reduce a penalty if any of the following apply:
+While the penalty for underpayment of estimated tax generally cannot be waived due to reasonable cause, the penalty may be removed or reduced if the underpayment is the result of a casualty, local disaster, or other unusual circumstance when it would not be fair to impose the penalty.
+If you think you qualify for a waiver of the penalty as explained above, please send your written explanation, signed under penalty of perjury, to us at the address at the top of your notice.

-• If you think you qualify for a waiver of the penalty under any provision explained above, please send your written explanation, signed under penalty of perjury, to us at the address at the top of this notice.
+If you think you qualify for a waiver of the penalty under any provision explained above, please send your written explanation, signed under penalty of perjury, to us at the address at the top of this notice.

-Dispute a Penalty
+Dispute a penalty

 Check if you meet the following criteria: